 We also obtained an understanding of the legal and regulatory framework that the company operates in, focusing on provisions of those laws and regulations that had a direct effect on the determination of material amounts and disclosures in the financial statements.
-The key laws and regulations we considered in this context included the UK Companies Act, Listing Rules and tax legislation.
+The key laws and regulations we considered in this context included the UK Companies Act, Listing Rules, tax legislation, and Association of Investment Companies SORP.

 In addition, we considered provisions of other laws and regulations that do not have a direct effect on the financial statements but compliance with which may be fundamental to the company's ability to operate or to avoid a material penalty.
+This included the requirements of the United Kingdom's Financial Conduct Authority ("FCA"), Alternative Investment Fund Managers Directive, and ESG Sourcebook.